JonCooperWorks/harness/README.md

 5. **Compliance Violations**: Helps meet regulatory requirements by enforcing authorization boundaries and maintaining audit trails.

+### Replay Attacks & Time-Limited Authorization

+**Replays are intentionally allowed** within the expiration window.
+This design recognizes that penetration testing engagements require multiple verification runs and retesting across different phases.
+The time-limited expiration (default: 72 hours) provides the control mechanism rather than preventing replays entirely.

+**Cryptographic Evidence**: The system provides cryptographic evidence that a pentester received an exploit for a specific target (via the client-signed execution arguments).
+This creates an audit trail - pentesters cannot run off with exploits undetected, as there is cryptographic proof of:
+- Which exploit they received (encrypted with their public key)
+- Which target they were authorized to test (client-signed arguments)
+- When the authorization expires (signed expiration timestamp)

+**Custom Decryptor Risk**: A pentester could theoretically create a custom decryptor that unwraps the payload without executing it through the harness.
+This risk can be mitigated by:
+- Running exploits on a **locked-down and monitored exploit host** where custom decryptors cannot be deployed
+- Monitoring for unauthorized decryption attempts
+- The cryptographic evidence still shows they received the exploit, even if they bypass execution

+**Key Point**: The system provides cryptographic evidence of exploit access and target authorization, creating accountability even if execution is bypassed.
+The time-limited expiration balances operational flexibility (allowing retesting) with security controls (preventing indefinite access).

 ### Why WASM Sandboxing?

 Exploit payloads are executed within WebAssembly (WASM) sandboxes for: